Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Feature Annotations

 where the sum ranges over $N=10$ equally-spaced $\alpha\in \{0,\tfrac{1}{N},\dots,\tfrac{N-1}{N}\}$ steps.
-This gradient-based formulation allows us to compute the IE for all features using only a few passes (an $O(1)$ algorithm), rather than one feature per forward pass (an $O(n)$ algorithm, where $n$ is the number of features).
+This gradient-based formulation allows us to estimate the IE for all features simultaneously using only a fixed number of passes, rather than scoring each feature via a separate intervention.
+Thus, it is an $O(1)$ algorithm rather than $O(n)$, where $n$ is the number of features.
 After summing the gradients, we average the resulting IE scores across the batch (following \citealp{marks2025featcircuits}).
 Finally, we threshold the batch‑averaged IE values, setting any below 0.1 to zero.